 Key takeaways:

-• A second mortgage is a home loan that you take out in addition to the first mortgage you used to purchase the home.
+• A second mortgage is a home loan that you take out in addition to the mortgage you used to purchase the home.

 What is a second mortgage?